Table of Contents

 Quality can be improved with some low cost upgrades to the system.
 I want to put in new arrangements that will draw overflow from the lowest quality matter-laden water at the bottom of the tanks rather than the freshest water at the top.

 I have finally discovered the plumbing to the remaining two tanks, that is, the second paddock poly tank and the older cement tank at the top of the paddock.
-They are both connected to the well pump line via a check valve that was buried near one of the garden taps.
+They are both connected to the well pump line via a ball valve that was buried next to the garden tap nearest the main gate.
+I want to run another pipe from there about 30m back to the well line so that I can pump from the tanks to all the garden taps, or alternatively install another pump at the where the valve box is now.
+The pump would need to be powered somehow though.

 12. Old cement tank in paddock - front view